Kampala Travel Guide: 15 Best Things to do in Kampala, Uganda

 Sadly not much remains from that time, but you can still visit the Kasubi Tombs, where four of the kings of Buganda, known as kabakas, are buried.

-Ndere Cultural Centre is one stop center to see Uganda’s diverse cultures showcased through the different traditional dances and songs.
-The shows takes place in the evenings on Wednesday, Friday, and Sunday.
-It is a perfect place to end your day after a Kampala city tour.
+The shows takes place in the evenings, which makes it a perfect place to end your day after a Kampala city tour.

 8. Explore Buganda Royal Tourism Circuit

-- The Royal Mile, which is a path one mile long, connecting the palace to the parliament.
+The Buganda Royal Tourism Circuit includes Kabaka’s palace and Idi Amin’s Torture Chambers; Bulange Royal Building which houses Buganda parliament (“lukiiko”), and the Royal Mile, which is a path one mile long, connecting the palace to the parliament.

 Taking a tour of these cultural landmarks is an educating experience on the pre-colonial, colonial, and post-colonial history of Buganda and Uganda, giving you a lesson about the rich cultures of the black people.